Water action points

 Create raised flower beds and plant new trees on mounds to prevent soil saturation damage.

-When replacing or laying new tarmac for paths and car parks, ensure the use of permeable materials to allow water to drain through freely.
+When replacing or laying new paths and car parks, ensure the use of permeable materials to allow water to drain through freely.
+You can buy permeable Tarmac, rubber or gravel.
 Hard surfaces increase run-off and can contribute to the local drainage system becoming overwhelmed.

 Reduce water use at your church and around your home